 United States - Nominal GDP Per Capita (Purchasing Power Parity, IMF Forecast)

-World - Nominal GDP - Private Consumption Expenditure (USD)
+World - Nominal GDP - Gross Capital Formation (USD)

 b